shaunak-batra/BasketTradingBO/README.md

 - **Selection and survivorship.** Experiment 2's families were defined by the researcher and contain only funds that still exist.
 ETFs greatly reduce, but do not remove, survivorship bias.
-- **Cointegration test size.** With the constant deterministic term used here, the nominal 5% Johansen trace test rejects about 12% to 13% of the time on driftless random walks, so the cointegration filter is looser than its label.
+- **Cointegration test size.** With the constant deterministic term used here, the nominal 5% Johansen trace test rejects about 10% of the time on driftless or slowly drifting random walks, so the cointegration filter is looser than its label.
 - **Execution.** Signal fills occur at the next daily close with a flat cost per side, while risk stops fill at the close on which they are detected, which is slightly optimistic.
 There are no bid-ask dynamics, market impact, short-sale constraints or borrow recalls.
 Shares are fractional, short proceeds earn no rebate,